MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsMeetingTemplatePermissionPolicy.md

 This cmdlet applies an instance of the TeamsMeetingTemplatePermissionPolicy to users or groups in a tenant.

 Pass in the `Identity` of the policy instance in the `PolicyName` parameter and the user identifier in the `Identity` parameter or the group name in the `Group` parameter.
-One of `Identity` or `Group` needs to be passed.
+One of either `Identity` or `Group` needs to be passed.

 ## EXAMPLES